iNeedABox/Generative-String-Art/README.md

 > This file contains multiple guides to help you execute this software properly, but such guides aren't complete.
 > Refer to [Official Python Installation Guide](https://www.python.org/downloads/) for step-by-step and more topic-depth instructions.

-> [!CAUTION]
-> These guides are helpful but they don't cover all possible configurations slash preferences.

 ## String Art Generation

 This project creates string art using Python as main language.
 It leverages **Pillow**, **Imageio**, **Numpy**